Disclosure: If you buy products using the retailer buttons above, we may earn a commission from the retailers you visit.

-LETTERS FROM THE SUITCASE reveals the vivid, poignant and hugely detailed wartime correspondence between David and Mary Francis from 1938 to 1943, and a unique love story, sure to appeal to readers of Roald Dahl’s LOVE FROM BOY, Sheila Hancock’s MISS CARTER’S WAR or Helen Simonson’s MAJOR PETTIGREW’S LAST STAND
+THE LETTERS FROM THE SUITCASE by Rosheen and Cal Finnigan reveals the detailed and poignant wartime romance between David and Mary Francis.
+For readers of Sheila Hancock’s MISS CARTER’S WAR or Helen Simonson’s MAJOR PETTIGREW’S LAST STAND

 ‘I still have that recurring fear of something happening to me before I see you again, and before I can tell you myself just how much and how often I’ve realised during the last few months that I love you completely and to the exclusion of all others.
 Remember that, because if there wasn’t you, my darling Mary, the world would seem very empty and meaningless.’

-Mary was only 21 when she met and fell in love with the privately educated 19 year old David in 1938.
-Their affair was passionate, and in a swing of disgust at their class divide, and the growing rise of fascism and the Nazi party in Europe, they joined the Communist Party.
-These letters reveal their intelligence and thoughtfulness, details of their lives working as a secretary at Bletchley Park and as a young officer in action on the other side of the world, their marriage against the wishes of David’s parents, their sexual desire and longing, and Mary’s experience of bringing up a small baby alone.
+Mary and David Francis were only twenty-one and nineteen when they met in 1938.
+They fell in love instantly, and against the wishes of David’s parents, they lived together and married, in secret.
+These poignant letters reveal their intelligence and thoughtfulness, their passion, the everyday details of their lives working as a secretary at Bletchley Park and as a young officer in action on the other side of the world, and Mary’s experience of bringing up a small baby alone in London.

-David was to die in India, five years after their meeting, though his letters continued to reach Mary long after the event.
-At the heart, this is the story of a short but rich, rewarding and colourful love, written with vivacity and honesty.
-It is also the story of a father that Rosheen Finnigan never knew, and a fascinating social history, utterly unique in the telling.
+David was to die in India, five years after their first encounter, though his letters continued to reach Mary long after the event.
+At heart, this is the story of a young couple who were utterly devoted to one another.
+It is also the story of a father that Rosheen Finnigan never knew but came to love.